Built for service firms whose founders are making their first 1–5 remote hires.Inspect the brief

-Hire a remote bookkeeper who keeps the numbers and the follow-through clean.
+Hire a remote bookkeeper who keeps the numbers current and the controls clear.

 Keep books currentCreate cleaner owner visibilitySurface exceptions before close